|Camping:||May 1 - Oct 31|

 You can explore Bates on the more than three miles of hiking trails.
 Viewpoints along the trails overlook the park, old mill pond and valley.
 The 131-acre park lies along the Middle Fork John Day River, Bridge Creek and Clear Creek.
 Check the Oregon Department Fish & Wildlife website for fishing regulations.

-- More than 28 primitive sites for tents or self-contained RVs
+- 28 primitive sites for tents or self-contained RVs (first come, first served)

 - Potable water

-- Hiker/Biker camp with six sites and electric plug-in
+- Hiker/biker camp with six sites and electric plug-ins

 Three campsites are accessible to campers with disabilities.